DeadSuperHero/Quoth.Me/README.md

 * User profiles
 * Following and stream
 * Thumbnails via [Libravatar](https://www.libravatar.org/)
-* The ability to share quotes to Facebook, Twitter, and Tumblr
+* The ability to share quotes to Facebook, Twitter, and Tumblr.
+Possibly also Friendica, Pump.io, Tent, or Diaspora.
+We'll see.
 * Like and Bookmark other people's quotes
 * quote tags for topics
 * search quotes by author or topic